Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 How do I qualify for a business startup loan?

-Business loan requirements vary from lender to lender.
+Business loan requirements vary by lender.
 However, those available to new businesses focus on the entrepreneur’s history of paying off personal debt rather than the business itself.
 You’ll have the most options if you meet the following criteria.

 • Good credit.
-Many business startup loan providers ask for a 670 credit score or higher.
+Many business startup loan providers ask for a 670 credit score or higher, although some lenders and loan options have more lenient credit requirements.

 • No recent bankruptcies.
-In addition to your credit score, startup lenders typically look at your credit report.
+In addition to your credit score, startup lenders typically look at your credit history.
 Bankruptcies stay on your report for seven to 10 years, depending on how you file.

 • No recent delinquencies.
 If you’ve been late paying off debt, that could also hurt your chances of getting a startup loan.